 Remember, as for any food for diabetics; you have to be smart on your carb counting and tracking what you consume.
 Consuming the right fruits accompanied by a low-carb high-fat diet can lower the risk of diabetes complications such as diabetic retinopathy.

 Is watermelon good for diabetes?
 The answer is yes.
-Simply sprinkle watermelon with cinnamon and mix them into a smoothie for extra blood glucose benefits.
+Simply sprinkle watermelon with cinnamon and mix them into a smoothie for extra benefits.
 Cinnamon is known to enhance the ability of insulin to move sugar out of the blood to the muscles.
 In the muscles, the sugar can be used for energy.
 After adding watermelon to your diet, track your overall body response if you are a diabetes type 2 patient and report any spike in blood glucose immediately.